PhoenixTales/phoenix-docs/story/CH1/join-guild.md

 * FC to NC
 * Psi to FC

 With three camps, there have to be three missions to deal with the relationship of each camp + one final mission in case that he decides for a different camp in every former mission.
-This is how it was planned in the Phoenix Docs from 17.09.2000:
-   * OC to NC
+This is how it was planned in the Phoenix Docs from 17.09.2000: (1) OC to NC, (2) OC to Psi, (3) Psi to NC and (4) OC to NC to Psi.
-   * OC to Psi
-   * Psi to NC
-   * OC to NC to Psi
 But with the Free Camp as a fourth camp, following the older ideas, we have to include the above six missions in order to deal with the relationships of each camp.
 {: .subtext }